Welcome to Mukundi

 Residential facility

 At Mukundi’s shelter will be offered in the form of an open space home, creating a sense of security/belonging by creating room for constant engagement.
 Our beneficiaries will have access to their needs e.g. mental and physical health; nutrition; support and love.
 Between the ages of 15-18, the beneficiaries will start living independently in tiny homes/cottages located a distance away from the main home.
-Our first pilot project will be starting in the year 2024, we will be taking in three orphans under our care.
-These three will be Mukundi’s first beneficiaries under our residential program.
+Our first intake will be in the year 2025.
+We will be be starting with a small number i.e. three children.
+As we grow we will be taking in more beneficiaries under our care.
 We have received both monetary and in-kind donations to start our project.
 If you would like to contribute you can contact us or click on the following link;

 Skills training

 At Mukundi skills are developed through exploration and experience.
 Through themed camps, our beneficiaries embark on nature, culture, science, information and technology expeditions that are highly interactive and involve a wide array of games, sports, art, music, and dance.
 These camps enhance a range of skills e.g. cognitive skills, interpersonal skills, hard and soft skills.
-We have carried out our sessions for our pilot-themed camp on plant germination.
-Through our activities, we were able to identify our target group’s interests and existing knowledge about the plant germination camp we are currently initiating.
-Our focus now is on implementing our three-year themed camp project which is going to include different topics i.e. Information technology, plant germination, water cycle/conservation, food literacy, living organisms, landforms, climate, and health to mention but a few.
+Last year in 2024, we launched a three year project called the Overcoming Barriers project.

 Community engagement